hchiam/togglavatar/README.md

 ![icon](icon.png)

+Use microphone volume to toggle an avatar in your browser.

 Just one of the things I'm learning/building. <https://github.com/hchiam/learning>

 </div>

+This browser add-on/extension automatically shows an avatar even if you refresh the page or navigate, which can use volume to toggle the styling of the avatar that is displayed.

 Notes and templates:
 - [learning-firefox-extension](https://github.com/hchiam/learning-firefox-extension) (e.g.: about:debugging and Extension ID = GUID for browser_specific_settings.gecko.id in manifest.json)